UK tech experts · info@vividrepairs.co.uk

 The ClearCast Gen 2 microphone is the star here.
 It's a massive upgrade over the standard retractable mic found on other Nova models.
 Voice clarity is exceptional, with natural frequency response and excellent background noise rejection.
 This is the microphone quality you need for serious competitive gaming and streaming.

-I tested the ClearCast Gen 2 in Warzone 2 matches with full party chat, and teammates immediately commented on the improved audio quality.
+The ClearCast Gen 2 handles Warzone 2 matches with full party chat, with noticeably improved audio quality for teammates.
 The microphone captures voice with broadcast-quality clarity while filtering out keyboard clicks and controller sounds.

 Xbox wireless integration is clean.
 The headset connects directly to Xbox Series X|S without requiring the USB dongle, freeing up a precious USB port.
 Switching between Xbox and PC is instant through the headset controls.